Estadio El Sadar in Pamplona, home of CA Osasuna

 Overview

-El Sadar, officially known as Estadio El Sadar, has been the home of CA Osasuna since 1967 and stands as a symbol of Navarrese identity and passion.
-With a capacity of 23,516 spectators, this historic venue has witnessed over five decades of memorable football moments.
-Located in Pamplona, famous worldwide for the Running of the Bulls festival, El Sadar embodies the fierce, proud spirit of Navarre.
-The stadium underwent a major renovation completed in 2005, transforming it into a modern facility whilst preserving its traditional character.
-The distinctive red seats reflect Osasuna's colours and the Navarrese passion for their team.
-El Sadar is renowned throughout Spain for its intense, intimidating atmosphere, with local fans creating one of La Liga's most difficult venues for visiting teams.
-The compact design and passionate supporters generate remarkable noise levels, particularly during crucial matches.
-El Sadar represents more than football - it's a cornerstone of regional pride and cultural identity.
+El Sadar, officially Estadio El Sadar, has been CA Osasuna's home since 1967 and stands as a symbol of Navarrese identity.
+With 23,516 capacity, this historic venue underwent major 2005 renovation transforming it into modern facility whilst preserving traditional character.
+The distinctive red seats reflect Osasuna's colours and Navarrese passion.
+El Sadar is renowned for its intense, intimidating atmosphere—compact design and passionate supporters create one of La Liga's most difficult venues for visitors, rivalling even Athletic Bilbao's San Mamés for regional passion.

 Key Features